edimaudo/hackathon_coding_challenges/ODSC/readme.md

 A steady-state of a motor can be achieved faster at lower temperatures.
 Phase currents increase with increased magnet temperature.
 Dataset

+### Data Dictionary
+Variable    |    Description

+Ambient     |	Ambient temperature – measured by a thermal sensor

+coolant	    |	Coolant temperature measured at outflow.

+u_d		    |    Voltage d-component

+u_q 	    |    Voltage q-component

+motor_speed |    Motor speed

+torque      | Torque induced by current.

+i_d         | Current d-component

+i_q         | Current q-component

+pm          | Permanent Magnet surface temperature (the rotor temperature) – measured with an infrared thermography unit

+stator_yoke | Stator yoke temperature – measured by a thermal sensor.

+stator_tooth| Stator tooth temperature – measured by a thermal sensor.

+stator_winding | Stator winding temperature – measured by a thermal sensor.

+profile_id  | Each measurement session with a unique ID.

+### Outcomes
+Create a compelling notebook of your analysis and prediction that allows your manager to better understand your approach.
+Attach a video screencast explaining the above.
+Submit your prediction results of your test dataset with four below variables (in csv file) and be sure to name them “predicted_temperatures“.
+Unique IDs of these sessions are not presented in the Test dataset as they are within Training dataset, so be careful.
+Don’t switch the rows within the test data frame and use all the measurements in the established order.

+Variable                   Description

+pm_predicted             | Predicted rotor temperature

+stator_yoke_predicted    | Predicted stator yoke temperature

+stator_tooth_predicted   | Predicted stator tooth temperature

+stator_winding_predicted | Predicted stator winding temperature

+Calculate the overall Root Mean Square Error (RMSE) by adding the RMSE of each of the examined variables with the help of the solution dataset, and name them: RMSE_pm, RMSE_stator_yoke, RMSE_stator_tooth, RMSE_stator_winding.
+Projects must be posted as a Github repository with your code, results of test dataset and RMSE.
+No pre-existing projects will be accepted.
+Submissions must be original work of you and your team.